-As part of a small State sector organisation, TAIC employees work flexibly to contribute to the Commission's vision through its mission of 'safer transport through investigation, learning, and influence'.
+TAIC welcomes people of all backgrounds and experiences and will make reasonable accommodations if needed to enable full participation and contribution by all.
+TAIC employees work flexibly to contribute to the Commission's vision through its mission of 'safer transport through investigation, learning, and influence'.

-Duties and accountabilities
+Duties and accountabilities Takohanga